-Into the Storm Learning to Recognize and Navigate Fight-or-Flight Energy
+Into the Storm: Learning to Recognize and Navigate Fight-or-Flight Energy Associated with stress and PTSD, and if Trauma Therapy Can Help

 There are moments in life when we feel the pressure rising — an edge of irritation, a rush of adrenaline, a tightening in the chest, a quickening of breath.
-These are signs that our nervous system is heading into the storm.
+These are signs that our nervous system is heading into the storm due to a trauma response, and that trauma therapy could help you manage.

 The storm is sympathetic activation — our body’s natural response to stress.
 It’s not a failure or flaw.
 It’s biology.
 A signal from deep within that says, “Something isn’t safe.
 Prepare to fight.
 Or run.”

 We travel these sympathetic pathways — of anger, of anxiety — as our nervous system attempts to protect us.
 These survival energies are powerful, and in modern life, they’re often triggered not just by danger, but by overwhelm, deadlines, family tension, social pressures, or internalized expectations.
-The more we understand the terrain of our own storm, the better we can navigate it.
+The more we understand the terrain of our own storm, the better we can navigate it, and trauma therapy can help.

 Recognize the Signs